ElementsProject/lightning/doc/BACKUP.md

 To recover in-channel funds, you need to use one or more of the other backup strategies below.

+## SQLITE3 `--wallet` `:` And Remote NFS Mount

+`/!\` WHO SHOULD DO THIS: Casual users.

+`/!\` **CAUTION** `/!\` This technique is only supported on 0.10.3 or later.
+On earlier versions, the `:` character is not special and will be considered part of the path of the database file.

+When using the SQLITE3 backend (the default), you can specify a second database file to replicate to, by separating the second file with a single `:` character in the `--wallet` option, after the main database filename.

+For example, if the user running `lightningd` is named `user`, and you are on the Bitcoin mainnet with the default `${LIGHTNINGDIR}`, you can specify in your `config` file:

+    wallet=sqlite3:///home/user/.lightning/bitcoin/lightningd.sqlite3:/my/backup/lightningd.sqlite3

+Or via command line:

+    lightningd --wallet=sqlite3:///home/user/.lightning/bitcoin/lightningd.sqlite3:/my/backup/lightningd.sqlite3

+If the second database file does not exist but the directory that would contain it does exist, the file is created.
+If the directory of the second database file does not exist, `lightningd` will fail at startup.
+If the second database file already exists, on startup it will be overwritten with the main database.
+During operation, all database updates will be done on both databases.

+This has the advantage compared to the `backup` plugin below of requiring exactly the same amount of space on both the main and backup storage.
+The `backup` plugin will take more space on the backup than on the main storage.
+It has the disadvantage that it will only work with the SQLITE3 backend and is not supported by the PostgreSQL backend, and is unlikely to be supported on any future database backends.

+You can only specify *one* replica.

+It is recommended that you use a network-mounted filesystem for the backup destination.
+For example, if you have a NAS you can access remotely.
+At the minimum, set the backup to a different storage device.

+Do note that files are not stored encrypted, so you should really not do this with rented space ("cloud storage").

+To recover, simply get the second database file, which is a replica of the main database file.

+If your backup destination is a network-mounted filesystem that is in a remote location, then even loss of all hardware in one location will allow you to still recover your Lightning funds.

+However, if instead you are just replicating the database on another storage device in a single location, you remain vulnerable to disasters like fire or computer confiscation.

 ## `backup` Plugin And Remote NFS Mount

 `/!\` WHO SHOULD DO THIS: Casual users.